-These simple Weigela weed arrangements then made their way onto the chippy, green apothecary in the dining room.
+These simple Weigela wildflower arrangements then made their way onto the chippy, green apothecary in the dining room.

-Here are a few other weed arrangements that I created for a table, centerpiece, and more.
+Here are a few other wildflower arrangements that I created for a table, centerpiece, and more.

 Sometimes, I set out looking for roadside weeds for a specific idea and room that I want to accentuate.
 But honestly, I am mostly winging it!
 When I pass by something I see, I grab my garden clippers and figure it out once I get home.